 - Educating thousands of people each year through a full curriculum of training courses — in the classroom and online in the form of self-paced courses and tutorials, as well as webinars.
 Free and affordable classes nationwide cover the funding research process, proposal writing, grantmakers and their giving, and related topics.

 - Publishing books ranging from basic primers on fundraising and nonprofit management to comprehensive reference works.

-- Coordinating a nationwide network of funding information centers — 470 Cooperating Collections that offer free local access to core Center resources and training.
+Coordinating a global Funding Information Network — 470+ locations that offer free local access to core Center resources and training.